Chefs Notes

 Fried Rice Vegetables

-To recreate the classic flavour of takeout-style fried rice, you'll want to stick with traditional vegetables such as onions, peas, and carrots.
+To recreate the classic flavour of takeout-style fried rice, you will want to stick with traditional vegetables such as onions, peas, and carrots.
 These vegetables provide a good balance of flavour and texture, and they are readily available at most grocery stores.
 To achieve the correct proportions, aim for about a half cup of onions and a quarter cup each of peas and carrots.
-This will give you a flavorful and well-rounded fried rice dish.
+This will give you a flavourful and well-rounded fried rice dish.

 Fried Rice Seasoning